 Full body movement should be incorporated as much as possible, but parents should understand it can be subtle.
 A kid who can keep the beat tapping their toe is expressing rhythm with the whole body, even if they don’t have the coordination to keep the beat with a hand clap or a head bob yet.

-Miranda Taylor, a dancer instructor at Perna Dance Center in Hazlet, New Jersey, and the Academy of Dance Arts, Tinton Falls, as well as the drummer the band Exmaid, also sees a benefit to helping kids practice rhythm, particularly in cooperation and listening.
+Miranda Taylor, a dancer instructor at Perna Dance Center in Hazlet, New Jersey, and the drummer for the band Exmaid, also sees a benefit to helping kids practice rhythm, particularly in cooperation and listening.

 “It’s really hard for little kids to jump and all land at the same time,” explains Taylor.
 “We practice something called a sauté.
 It’s just jumping up and down.
 So we do we’ll do eight jumps and then seven claps.
 We’ll jump 1-2-3-4-5-6-7-8 and then we’ll stop jumping and just clap our hands on the beat seven times.
 And we’ll do that in two groups, so one group can jump while the other group claps.
 They can feel it with different parts of their body and actually listen to the beat.
 Because when you are talking about learning how to be more rhythmic, it’s about listening to what is going on.
 It helps them hear it and feel it in different ways, and that usually helps it sink in a little better.”